SkypLabs/blog.skyplabs.net/_posts/2017-08-29-angular-running-unit-tests-with-chromium-in-a-docker-container.md

 {% gist SkypLabs/aa27e9f37471280c12d75e265a067d9e karma.conf.js %}

-Finally, add an npm script to run `ng test` using `ChromeHeadlessCI` and with the `--single-run=true` option :
+Finally, add an npm script to run `ng test` using `ChromeHeadlessCI` and with the `--single-run=true` option:

 {% gist SkypLabs/aa27e9f37471280c12d75e265a067d9e package.json %}

-With this done, it is now possible to run the continuous integration tests inside a Docker container :
+With this done, it is now possible to run the continuous integration tests inside a Docker container:

     docker run --rm -v $(pwd):/usr/src/app:z angular-dev npm run test:ci